OhioHealth: Reputation

 OhioHealth was named by Thomson Reuters as one of the 10 best healthcare systems in America three years in a row.
 OhioHealth also has been recognized by Fortune magazine as one of the “100 Best Companies to Work For” from 2007 through 2018.
 In addition, U.S. News & World Report ranked Riverside Methodist Hospital's neuroscience program 38 out of 50 on its list of “America’s Best Hospitals” for neurology and neurosurgery in 2015-2016.

-Services and clinical programs

-OhioHealth offers the following services and clinical programs: Cancer Care, Heart and Vascular, Neurosciences and Stroke, Orthopedics, Sports Medicine, Maternity and Women's Health, Bariatrics, and Trauma Services.

 Facilities

-OhioHealth currently operates 12 hospitals with more than 2,000 licensed beds, 200 clinical locations including free standing outpatient and physician offices.
+OhioHealth currently operates 16 hospitals with more than 2,000 licensed beds, 300 clinical locations including free standing outpatient and physician offices.

-Member hospitals include Riverside Methodist Hospital, Grant Medical Center, Doctors Hospital, Grady Memorial Hospital, Dublin Methodist Hospital, Hardin Memorial Hospital, Marion General Hospital, Grove City Methodist Hospital, Berger Hospital, OhioHealth Mansfield, Shelby Hospital, and O'Bleness Hospital.
+Member hospitals include Riverside Methodist Hospital, Grant Medical Center, Doctors Hospital, Grady Memorial Hospital, Dublin Methodist Hospital, Hardin Memorial Hospital, Marion General Hospital, Grove City Methodist Hospital, Berger Hospital, OhioHealth Mansfield, Shelby Hospital, O'Bleness Hospital, Southeastern Ohio Medical Center, Morrow County Hospital, Van Wert Hospital, and Pickerington Methodist Hospital.
 OhioHealth is a health ministry of the West Ohio Conference of the United Methodist Church.